cloud-fullstack/architecture/README.md

 Provider configuration (fallback chains, models, URLs, supported languages) is externalized in a `providers.properties` file, loaded at runtime by a `ProviderConfigManager` that allows switching primary/fallback providers without modifying the code.

 A co-located **Redis** instance maintains conversation state and rate limiting.

+#### Multi-Sector Business Handlers

+`backend_llm/chatbot-services` is designed to serve chat clients across **multiple business sectors** through a single deployment.
+A `HandlerFactory` (`handlers/handler_factory.py`) routes each incoming request to a sector-specific handler based on a `business_type` parameter sent by the widget:

+- **Medical / Doctor** (`medical_handler.py`) — appointment scheduling, doctor consultations.
+- **Laboratory** (`laboratory_handler.py`) — lab analysis booking.
+- **BnB / Vacation Rentals** (`bnb_handler.py`) — room availability, booking, amenities, pricing.
+- **Lawyer / Legal** (`lawyer_handler.py`) — legal Q&A powered by RAG over uploaded documents (contracts, guides), with LLM fallback when no matching document is found.
+- **E-commerce** (`ecommerce_handler.py`) — product inquiries, order status, with session memory (`EnhancedBaseHandler`) that persists customer preferences across conversations.
+- **Restaurant / Food Delivery** (`restaurant_handler.py`) — menu browsing, ordering, reservations, delivery info.
+- **RAG / Document Q&A** (`rag_handler.py`) — generic document-based question answering, reused by other sector handlers (e.g. the Lawyer handler).

+Each handler builds its system prompt via `MultilingualPromptBuilder`, which auto-detects the user's language (or uses the one passed by the widget) and generates natural responses in **Italian, English, Spanish, French, and German** without needing sector-specific translation files — the LLM itself produces the localized response from a language-tagged system prompt.

+New sectors can be added by implementing a new handler class and registering it in `HandlerFactory._HANDLERS`, without touching the gateway, the widget, or the routing infrastructure.

+#### Pluggable LLM / STT / TTS Model Switching

+The engine is built so that the underlying AI models can be swapped **without code changes**, via the `providers.properties` file read by `ProviderConfigManager` (`shared/config/provider_config.py`):

+- **LLM**: currently routes to **Together AI** (e.g. `google/gemma-4-31B-it`) as primary, with a self-hosted **Qwen** model as a documented (in-progress) fallback slot.
+Because the provider chain is config-driven, adding another OpenAI-compatible model (e.g. **Llama**, **GPT-family models** via an OpenAI-compatible endpoint, or any other Together.ai-hosted model) only requires adding a new `ProviderConfig` entry — no changes to `LLMService` are needed.
+- **STT**: **Voxtral Mini 3B** (via Together.ai) as primary, **Vosk** (self-hosted, offline) as fallback.
+Vosk loads per-language acoustic models from a mounted volume (`vosk-models-pvc`); **adding support for a new spoken language** is done by dropping the corresponding Vosk model into that volume and registering the language code — no application redeploy is required for the model itself.
+- **TTS**: **Kokoro** (self-hosted, IT/EN/ES/FR) as primary, **Piper** (self-hosted, adds DE) as fallback.
+Additional languages/voices are added the same way — by registering new voice IDs in `VOICE_MAP` and, if needed, a new provider entry.

+This provider-abstraction layer is what allows the same deployment to serve a medical clinic in Italian and a restaurant in English/German with different models and voices, purely through configuration.

 ### 3. `backend_spring_kafka` — Business Services (Auth, Subscriptions, Notifications)